Buyer note: confirm assumptions before quoting

 - •Material traceability from ingot batch to finished lot

-- •PPAP capability for customer approval
+- •PPAP or FAI capability when customer approval documents are required

-- •APQP and control plan discipline
+- •APQP and control plan discipline when the launch risk justifies it

 - •In-house or tightly managed CNC machining